 The Home Depot Smart Home house is a LEED Platinum certified student dorm.
 With 6,000 square feet of space, the home houses 10 students and includes many innovative features, from laboratory space to a community garden.
 You can explore some of the features of the home below.

-The members of the Smart Home club and residential community are involved in a variety of projects, from building solar benches to pioneering solar electric cookers.
-For more information about getting involved in a project or starting your own project, feel free to contact the smart home exec team or the team leads.
+The members of the Smart Home student club and residential community are involved in a variety of projects, from building solar benches and electric bikes to pioneering thermoelectric cookers.
+For more information about getting involved in a project or starting your own project, feel free to contact the Smart Home exec team or the project leads.
 Here are overviews of all the current Smart Home projects.